Open, Expand, Relax and Let Go.

 Try the following breathing exercise.
 I call this The One Minute Miracle Relaxer.
-We include several more techniques and exercises in the Mastery Kit Deepest Calm theme.
+We include several more calming breathing techniques and exercises in the Mastery Kit Deepest Calm theme.
 Fail-safe with a few minutes phone support if needed.

 This program can also be used for relaxation to enhance your meditation.

 *This way of breathing reduces stress.
 Most of us know that excessive stress produces excessive cortisol – a powerful stress hormone – which in excess can deplete the body’s protein stores and affect muscles, bones and especially lower your energy.

 This is our premier Theme related to anxiety, anger reduction, breathing easier, peace within, eliminating phobias, lowering blood pressure, slowing heart rate, headaches or migraines, addictions, stress management and general letting go of bad and increasing good.